 As well as for safety to children, solvent or petrochemical and oil based products (including weed killers) should NOT be used AND WILL INVALIDATE THE GUARANTEE.

-There are a few occasions for instance, when there has been a heavy down pour of snow and ice that precautionary measures need to be taken.
-Our structures are tested and calculations have been performed, however, when snow and ice builds up the structure is subjected to higher than average load bearing of snow.
+If there has been a heavy down pour of snow and ice, precautionary measures need to be taken.
+Our structures are rigorously tested, however, when snow and ice builds up the structure is subjected to higher than average load bearing of snow.
 To ensure safety these guidelines must be adhered to:

 A build up of heavy snow on the shade cloth can cause a strain on the fixings and damage to the cloth.
 Therefore it is advisable to ensure snow is cleared by simply pushing the sail skywards using a broom.
 This will easily release any snow or ice build up.